top of page

 Early Elementary Forest School Program, K-2

-*School-Age Wildschoolers must be 5 years old by October 1
+*Kindergarteners must be 5 years old by October 1

 Our Early Elementary Forest School is a mixed-aged class with two teachers and ten students or less, focused on integrating learning with joyful experiences in nature to support the development of the whole child.
 We meet in the same location over the school year, focusing on place based learning at our creek spot in Boulder County*.
 We also have a heated barn location with a classroom where we meet during our coldest and rainiest days!